rpdelaney/l4d2-tourney-rules/documents-export-2014-02-12/rules.md

 ## Tournament administration

 1.1 Staff

 The administration will be: [STAFF]

+1.1.1 Conflicts of interest.

-1.1.1 Staff may participate in the tournament.
+Staff may participate in the tournament.
 Where there may be an appearance of a conflict of interest, a tournament director will yield to a counterpart.

 1.2 Disputes

 The Tournament Director is the sole arbiter of all disputes.
 Their decisions are final and cannot be appealed.

 1.3 Sanctions

 The tournament directors reserve the right to impose any sanction on any team or individual player at their sole discretion.

 1.4 Official communication

 Official communication will take place via the forum on L4Dnation.com.

 Section 2